eugenius1/eugenius1.github.io/_drafts/my-investing-journey-1-the-awakening.md

 You can also have a look at the [target retirement funds](https://www.vanguardinvestor.co.uk/investing-explained/what-are-target-retirement-funds) from Vanguard (pioneer of index funds), either for inspiration or as a **super-easy passive** way to invest if you're in a country like the UK or the US but not France.
-These funds only provide exposure to stocks and bonds but not commodities nor crypto.
+These funds only provide exposure to stocks and bonds so no commodities nor crypto.

 ![Asset mix of Vanguard's target retirement funds against one's age.
 Bonds going from 20% to 70%, with the rest being stocks.](/raw/img/blog/2021/investing/vanguard-target-retirement-funds-asset-mix.png)
+&copy; Vanguard Asset Management
+{:.small}
+{:.text-center}

 Personally, I found the [8 Lazy Portfolios](https://obliviousinvestor.com/8-lazy-etf-portfolios/) to be good inspiration in deciding allocations.